Why Everything Feels Worse Now

 It's not just you.
 Things aren't made the way they used to be.
 And if you've noticed that the new sofa doesn't feel as solid as your grandmother's, or the sweater you bought last fall already looks tired after twelve washes, you're not being precious about it.
 You're right.

 Growing up, furniture felt permanent.
-Pieces stayed in a home for decades — sometimes generations.
+Pieces stayed in a home for decades, sometimes generations.
 A dining table, a chest of drawers, a good armchair.
 These things were bought once and kept.
 My grandmother's brass candlesticks are still in my house.
 Her sewing machine still works.
 The wool coat she wore in the seventies still has its shape.
 None of that feels accidental to me anymore.
 It feels like the result of a completely different relationship between makers and materials.

 In furniture, it started with the widespread adoption of particleboard and MDF in the 1980s and 90s.
 These materials are cheaper to produce, faster to assemble, and easier to ship flat.
 They also absorb moisture, sag under weight, can't be refinished, and don't survive a move intact.
 The furniture you buy today at most major retailers is not designed to last ten years.
 It's designed to look good in a showroom and cost less than solid wood.
 That's the whole calculation.

 Clothing followed the same arc, just faster.
 The rise of fast fashion in the early 2000s compressed production cycles from seasons to weeks.
 Designs move from runway to rack in days.
-Garments are made from synthetic blends that pill, fade, and lose their shape quickly — because the expectation is that you won't keep them long enough for it to matter.
+Garments are made from synthetic blends that pill, fade and lose their shape quickly, because the expectation is that you won't keep them long enough for it to matter.

 "A cheaper piece that needs to be replaced every few years ends up costing more in the long run.
 We've just gotten used to doing the math wrong."

-I think about this constantly, because it's the entire reason Loom exists.
+I think about this constantly, because it's the entire reason loom exists.

 I didn't start buying and selling vintage because I thought it was charming or nostalgic.
 I started because I kept noticing the gap between old things and new things when they sat next to each other.
 The weight of a brass candlestick versus a new one from a home goods chain.
 The hand of a wool blazer from the 1970s versus something labeled wool today with a 30% synthetic blend.
 The solidity of a side table built from real walnut versus one that looks identical in a photograph but wobbles when you set a glass on it.

-I'm not arguing that everyone should furnish their home from scratch with vintage finds, or that new things are always inferior.
-I'm arguing that the default has shifted in a way that most of us haven't fully reckoned with — and that once you see it, you can't unsee it.
+I'm not arguing that everyone should furnish a house from scratch with vintage, or that new things are always worse.
+I'm arguing that the default has shifted in a way most of us haven't reckoned with, and that once you see it you can't unsee it.
+Choosing better doesn't mean spending more.
+It usually means buying less, more slowly, with more thought.
+One solid piece instead of three mediocre ones.
+That's why everything I bring into loom has to earn its place.
+Not because it's old, but because it's good.

 Shop New Arrivals